Latent Causal Socioeconomic Health Index: Latent Health for the World

-\Mycite{Hirano2004} assert that the conditional expectation of the outcome as a function of the treatment level $T$ and the GPS $R$ ($\beta(t,r)$) does not have a causal interpretation, but that $\mu(t)$ which corresponds to the dose-response function for treatment level $t$, when compared to another value of $t'$ does have causal interpretation.
+\Mycite{Hirano2004} assert that the conditional expectation of the outcome as a function of the treatment level $T$ and the GPS $R$ ($\beta(t,r)$) does not have a causal interpretation, but that $\mu(t)$ which corresponds to the dose-response function for treatment level $t$, when compared to another value of $t'$, does have a causal interpretation.

 Many authors in the GPS literature use quadratic and interaction terms of the GPS and treatment variable in its conditional expectation of the outcome.
-We examine the need for those terms, using MML as treatment, by comparing both models with and without the terms in equation (\ref{eq:H_mean}) using the log-pseudo marginal likelihood (LPML) (also known as the pseudo-Bayes factor) [\Mycite{gelfand1994}; \Mycite{chib1995}; \Mycite{hanson2006}] and find that the marginally preferred model is with the quadratic and interaction terms (LPML values -176.50 and -177.31 respectively), as congruent with those in the literature.
-We plot the posterior average dose-response function using thinned posterior samples of coefficients (for visualization purposes) from our LACSH model (eq. (\ref{eq:eq2}) - (\ref{eq:trt2})).
+We examine the need for the quadratic terms, by comparing both models with and without the terms in equation (\ref{eq:H_mean}) using the Watanabe-Akaike information criterion (WAIC), also known as the widely applicable information criterion, which is useful for models with a hierarchical structure and in which the number of parameters grows with the sample size [\Mycite{watanabe2010}; \Mycite{gelman2014}; \Mycite{stat2020}].
+We find that quadratic terms are needed for GGHE but not MML (WAIC values 3032.35 (quadratic) and 3026.84 for MML, and 2950.37 (quadratic) and 3742.99 for GGHE).
+To discuss the comparison between MML and GGHE, we keep the quadratic terms.